GoogleCloudPlatform/dlp-cloud-functions-tutorials/README.md

 # Serverless Data Loss Prevention examples

-This repository contains a set of 'serverless" examples to illustrate how to use the Data Loss Prevention API without managing any servers.
+This repository contains a set of 'serverless' examples to illustrate how to use the Data Loss Prevention API without managing any servers.

 ## How to use the examples